 Sample collection for cancer testing

-All we need to establish whether you carry certain genes associated with cancer is a sample of cheek cells which can be collected without any medical assistance whatsoever.
+All we need to establish whether you carry certain genes associated with cancer is a saliva sample which can be collected at home without any medical assistance whatsoever.
 We will provide our clients with a kit which will contain:

 - Pre-addressed envelope